spookyvision/trenchcoat/README.md

 ## Limitations
 - For a few reasons, currently nightly Rust is required.
 - Only a very minimal subset of JavaScript and Pixelblaze functionality is supported.
 You want `for` loops?
 Maybe in the next release…
-- Extremely unoptimized!
+- Completely unoptimized!
 Also, basically no prior art has been considered so it's probably full of Arrogant Rookie™ mistakes.
 - Parsing is not available on microcontrollers (so, no on-device REPL).
 The architecture allows implementing it, though.
 - Without a heap we're forced to use `heapless` collections, and those are unfortunately wasteful for the `trenchcoat` use case.
 Therefore as of version `0.5` even the `no_std` STM32F4 app uses an allocator instead. `no_alloc` support *might* be removed at some point, but it's kept around for now.